mlau154/pymead/docs/source/install.rst

   pip install pymead --upgrade

-The pymead GUI can be started from any directory where pymead is installed by running the following command in the terminal (use ``python3`` instead of ``py`` for Linux or macOS):
+The pymead GUI can then be started from any directory by running the following command in the terminal:

 .. code-block::

-  py -m pymead.gui.gui
+  pymead-gui

 The API is centered primarily around the ``GeometryCollection`` class.
 After instantiating this class, geometric objects and parameters/design variables can be added using the methods starting with ``add_`` (e.g., ``add_point()``).